lorenzoceccanti/K-GBT/README.md

 role because it was able to extract knowledge from raw JSON documents (the output of the crawler collecting posts on Reddit).
-The last step of this work consisted in visually analyze the most relevant subgraphs extracted by the huge Knowledge Graph and studying the behaviour of the r/iPhone community looking at the most relevant graph metrics for this use-case.
+The last step of this work consisted in visually analyze the most relevant subgraphs extracted by the huge Knowledge Graph and studying the behaviour of the r/iPhone community.

 ### Author: Lorenzo Ceccanti